- A quick glance at what nibbler tool to use

 - Nice feel and build quality.

-- Easier to hold and control than plug-in units with the smaller handle.
+- Easier to hold and control than plug-in units with a smaller handle width.

 - Cuts a variety of shapes accurately in 18 gauge metal sheets.

-- Cheaper than electric nibblers and the Ingersoll Rand 325, this is the cheapest high-quality nibbler. choice if you already have a compressor.
+- Cheaper than electric nibblers and the Ingersoll Rand 325, this is the cheapest superior quality nibbler.
+Choice if you already have a compressor.

 - More maintenance instructions would be good.